This was presented at Thomas Paine Unitarian Universalist Fellowship in February 2009 after returning from a trip to New Orleans.

 - We are here to serve are brothers and sisters locally.
 Something’s been gnawing at me: Quo Vadis’ words and the thought that in some crazy, excruciating fashion, New Orleans has received a blessing—an opportunity to start again.
 And I see brokenness in Norristown and Philadelphia and I think crassly—it shouldn’t take a hurricane to get us off our collective seats and engage the people in these communities on issues of affordable housing, of safety, of opportunity.
 Our shift at Central Pres is good ministry, but it should be a starting point, not an end.

 - We’re here to serve in ways beyond this, and I encourage people to bring their intelligence, their passion and humanity to our Social Action Committee.
 There’s deep knowledge in the thought: In helping others, we help ourselves.

 We’re not gonna change things overnight.
 Nobody ever has.
 But you, me, my kids, your kids, the people we connect with and support, all together, we can make small differences—the drip, drip, drip of progress.
 Martin Luther King didn’t say that justice comes to the world in a thunderclap.
 He said, “The moral arc of the universe bends at the elbow of justice.”
 But be clear on this, we collectively bend the arc.
 It doesn’t just happen on its own.

 A part of this community’s “burning ember” should be pushing the moral arc of the universe closer to justice—every week.
 I don’t know the specifics.
-That’s for you all to figure out.
+That’s for us all to figure out.
 But I’m convinced that it’s essential to the flourishing of a community of faith that holds that everyone matters, that we’re all in this together, and that we can only reach wholeness when we take the audacious step of replacing fear with love.